Still Waiting on Your Second Stimulus Check? Here’s How to Track It

-The first coronavirus stimulus checks are hitting bank accounts this week.
+The second stimulus check started hitting bank accounts last week.

-But what if your coronavirus check hasn’t arrived?
+But what if your second check hasn’t arrived?
 There’s a new way to find out when it’s coming.

-The IRS released the Get My Payment application on its website Wednesday, April 15.
+The IRS released an updated version of the Get My Payment application on its website Monday, Jan.
+4, that allows you to track your second stimulus check.
 You can use it on your computer, phone or tablet.

 Click on the link, and then click the blue “Get My Payment” button.
 Don’t be surprised if you have to wait a couple minutes to get through.
-This corner of IRS.gov is getting a lot of traffic right now, because people really want to know when they’re getting their coronavirus checks.
+This corner of IRS.gov is getting a lot of traffic right now, because people really want to know when they’re getting their $600 stimulus check.
 When you do get through, you’ll get a warning that the system is for authorized use only.
 Click “OK.”

 Next you’ll need to enter your Social Security number or Individual Tax ID number, date of birth, street address and ZIP code.